The British School, Kathmandu

 The British School is a private international school in Sanepa, Kathmandu, Bagmati Province, Nepal.
-It was established in 1966 to serve the British community but is an inclusive school which has over 40 different nationalities and over 500 students as of 2020.
-The British school offers education from nursery and foundation up to Year 13.
+It was established in 1966 to serve the British community, but is an inclusive school which has over 40 different nationalities and over 500 students.
+The British School offers education from foundation up to Year 13.

-The British School does many events over the course of the year.
-Some of these events are Sports Day, International Day, Productions, and many more.

-It delivers the English National Curriculum with full-time UK recruited staff.
-It plans to move to a purpose-built new school with capacity large enough for around 650 students.
+It delivers the English National Curriculum with full-time UK-recruited staff.

 The school has its own artificial turf pitches, two multi-purpose sports areas, science laboratories, and two libraries, one for primary and one for secondary.
 It also has many small gardens, a duck pond, and parking for staff and students, including bike stands.